UsiFX/CirrusCI-Kernel/README.md

 # liquid° CirrusCi-Kernel
-A repo that let you access terminal in cirrus ci and building kernel.
+A repo that let you access terminal in cirrus ci and building kernel..

 ## How to Use ##